 This function is performed with key on engine off .
-Do not start the engine Before performing this function, make sure to retrieve and record the trouble
+Do not start the engine Before performing this function, make sure to retrieve and record the trouble codes.

 After clearing, you should retrieve trouble codes once more or turn ignition on and retrieve codes again.
-If there is still some trouble codes for hard troubles, please find the reason caused the trouble code firstly, and
+If there is still some trouble codes for hard troubles, please find the reason caused the trouble code firstly, andthen solve the problem.